cotarr/irc-hybrid-client/server/testws/README.md

 This is a temporary testing web page.

 The purpose of this page is to challenge the authorization of the websocket server connection request.
+This web page can also be used in combination with postman to view API responses as described in the API section of the /docs.

 Caution, when enabled, this test page is publically visible and does not require authentication to load the page.
 Therefore, the route handler